acano89/GeroAPI/README.md

 * api/v1/user/change-name

+        Change user's name to another with the follow body.

         {
         "currentName": "currentName"
         "newName": "newName"
         }

-        Change name to another, needs current and new name.

 #### User changes the password

 * api/v1/user/change-password/{username}

+        Change encoded password to another encoded password, with the follow body, needs the username.

         {
         "currentPassword": "currentPassword"
         "newPassword": "newPassword"
         }

-        Change encoded password to another encoded password, needs current and new password, and the username.

 #### User changes the email

 * api/v1/user/change-email

+      Change the email from the user with the follow body.

       {
       "username": "currentPassword"
       "newEmail": "newEmail"
       }

-        Change the email from the user, needs username and new email.

 #### Admin_user get a users list